Baddaginnie

+Etymology

 This name was related to Sri Lankan labourers who worked in a railway line project in early 1900.
 Labourers didn't know English and they only used word "Baddaginnie" during the time of working.
-"Baddaginnie" meaning "Hungry" in Sinhala.
+"Baddaginnie" meaning hungry (බඩගිනි) in Sinhala.

 History

 The town was surveyed in 1857, named after the nearby Baddaginnie Creek, but settlement was slow, a Post Office finally opening on 16 September 1879.
 A railway station was open and served passengers until July 1978.

-Baddaginnie Football Club won the 1909 Benalla Wednesday Football Association premiership when they defeated Euroa.